 Dr. Messina’s Biography:

-Jim joined Catholic Charities in January 2017 as the Project Director of the Behavioral Health Project of the Diocese of St Petersburg.
-Since 2010, Jim has been an Instructor at the Troy University Tampa Bay Site Clinical Mental Health Counseling Program.
+Since 2010, Dr. Messina has been an Instructor at the Troy University Tampa Bay Site Clinical Mental Health Counseling Program.
 Prior to that he worked for 20 years beginning in 1980 as the Behavioral Health Consultant at United Cerebral Palsy in Tampa where he worked with a team of Rehabilitation Specialists, Neurologists and Pediatricians in providing behavioral medicine interventions.
 After retiring from private practice in 2000, Jim worked at St Joseph’s Hospital for 5 years and also spent 7 years working in rehabilitation and nursing facilities with Primary Care physicians in an Integrated Care Model.

 Dr. Messina has authored 16 books which are available free on his website www.coping.us.
 He has written and spoken on the Affordable Care Act (ACA) and the Integrated Primary Care Model of Behavioral Medicine since the ACA was signed into law.
 Jim was the co-founder and second President of the American Mental Health Counselors Association (AMHCA) and was on the founding board of the National Board for Certified Counselors (NBCC).
 He is currently the Treasurer of Florida Mental Health Counselors Association (FMHCA) and the Coordinator of the Integrated Medicine Community on the AMHCA Connection website.